Gilaverbuch/FD_1D_WAVE/README.md

 # FD_1D_WAVE
-1D finite difference wave
+1D finite difference wave propagation.

-Explain about the makefile
+To compile the program run "make" in the terminal.
+It uses GNU g++ compiler.

-Explain about the input parameters
+"./wave" will run the program.
+Results are saved to the results directory.

-velocity profile contains three arguments in the following order: distance[m]	density[kg/m^3]		velocity [m/s]
+The modeling parameters (nsteps_:number of time steps, dx_ , dt_ ) are specified in "input.txt" in this order.

-Compile and run
+velocity profile, "vel_profile.txt", contains three arguments in the following order: distance[m]	density[kg/m^3]		velocity [m/s].

-Easy plot with gnuplot:
+Easy plotting with gnuplot.
+Type the following commends in the terminal:

-cd results/
+-cd results/

-gnuplot
+-gnuplot

-do for [i=1:set_number] {plot  "wave_signal".i.".txt" with lines ; pause 0.1; set xrange[0:10000];set yrange[-1:1]};
+-do for [i=1:set_number] {plot  "wave_signal".i.".txt" with lines ; pause 0.1; set xrange[0:10000];set yrange[-1:1]};